 The fixedfrequencydac object represents a 12-bit fixed-frequency digital-to-analog converter (DAC).
-It is only available on the imp001, imp002 and imp003.
+It is only available on the imp001, imp002, imp003 and (from impOS™ 42) the imp006.
 It is not available on the imp005.
-While the imp004m also lacks a true fixed-frequency DAC, it is nevertheless possible to use this API for audio output provided your device is running impOS™ 38 or above and is fitted with a simple filter circuit.
+While the imp004m also lacks a true fixed-frequency DAC, it is nevertheless possible to use this API for audio output provided your device is fitted with a simple filter circuit.
 For more details, please see the fixedfrequencydac.configure() documentation.

 When each buffer has been consumed, a nominated function is called automatically.
 This data-consumed callback is registered using fixedfrequencydac.configure() and must be implemented if you plan to use an imp DAC.